Peak to Peak Charter School: Lunch Account Funds Practices (2013-2014)

-During the 2013-2014 school year, Peak to Peak Charter School ended the practice of cafeteria staff stamping students' hands to indicate low or empty lunch accounts.
+During the 2013–2014 school year, Peak to Peak Charter School ended the practice of cafeteria staff stamping students' hands to indicate low or empty lunch accounts.
 The school attributed this practice to a software issue that prevented staff from identifying students eligible for the free and reduced lunch program, leading to some students mistakenly receiving stamps.
 The school acknowledged the incident as a "grievous mistake" and resolved the software issue promptly.
 Additionally, "the school immediately stopped the past practice of hand stamping, and the software issue was fixed.
 This activity took place during the first few weeks of the 2013-14 school year."

+Demographics

+The demographic breakdown of the 1,447 students in the 2024–2025 school year: